graphql/graphql.github.io/src/code/language-support/java-kotlin-android/server/jimmer.md

 3. Powerful and GraphQL friendly caching support.

-4. Faster than other popular ORM solutions, please see the bechmark: https://babyfish-ct.github.io/jimmer/docs/benchmark/
+4. Faster than other popular ORM solutions, please see the benchmark: https://babyfish-ct.github.io/jimmer/docs/benchmark/

 5. More powerful than other popular ORM solutions.